nakul3112/ROS_ARIAC_RWA3/README.md

 ## **Launch the Package**

-To run the environment and the listener node, open another terminal and run the following command Ensure that you are inside your workspace directory
+To run the environment and the listener node, open another terminal and run the following command.
+Ensure that you are inside your workspace directory.

    In terminal 1:

      `roslaunch group7_rwa3 group7_rwa3.launch`

-   In terminal 2 (For starting motionplanning for arms through Moveit):
+   In terminal 2 (For starting motion-planning for arms through Moveit):

      `source install/setup.bash`
      `roslaunch ur10_moveit_config move_group.launch arm_namespace:=/ariac/arm1`